imposecrowes/instagram-comments-work-skin/readme.md

 - Reply and like buttons are skipped.
 Since they don't *do* anything, I don't feel they add value.
 This is done through the attribute `aria-hidden` (`aria-hidden="true"`).
 The amount of likes will still read out, if you've set it

 ## Using with another work skin
-If you choose to use this to render comments for your existing Instagram post and it's work skin, you can update this rule
+If you choose to use this to render comments in your fic for your existing Instagram post, you can also just drop this code below it.
+The style selectors are pretty strict so they shouldn't overlap.
+If you need to fiddle with the width of your comments, update the max-width in this rule to your desired width

 ```
+/* The comment container */
 .instCommentContainer {
     max-width: 335px;
     margin: 0 auto;